ganava4/smstests/README.md

 # smstests

-The goal of smstests is to produce simple multivariate statistical tests for means and variances / covariances for one single factor with two or more levels, including multiple t- and Levene tests, Hotelling’s T^2 test, extended Levene tests, one-way MANOVA, van Valen’s test and Box’s M test.
+The goal of **smstests** is to produce simple multivariate statistical tests for means and variances / covariances for one single factor with two or more levels, including multiple two-sample t- and Levene’s tests, Hotelling’s $T^2$ test, extended two-sample Levene’s tests for multivariate data, one-way MANOVA, van Valen’s test and Box’s M test.

 ## Installation